Nodeclipse/EditBox/README.md

 0.50
 0.55
 0.60
-0.65 (2014-08) change icon; combo to apply one of bundled themes to all categories
+0.65 (2014-08) change icon;
+	Checkbox "Plugin enabled";
-	(this is done for case when switching to black themes and back)
+	combo to apply one of bundled themes to all categories (this is done for case when switching to black themes and back)

 ## Themes